Skip to main content

 • Topic-scoped - Works only for a specific topic

-• Secure - Limited permissions (publish-only or subscribe-only)
+• Secure - Limited access levels (read-only, write-only, or read-write)

 • Shareable - Safe to share with external services